DSC-SPIDAL/E599-high-performance-big-data/spring-2019/1/code/output_data/README.md

-The output files are the 2 generated files that store the time and accuracy of all iterations of the performance tuning.
+The output files are the 4 generated files that store the time and accuracy of all iterations of the performance tuning.
+2 each for single and multiple node implementations.

 The first row in each file corresponds to 2 Executors and 2GB.